Chlamydia Information & Support

 A number of antibiotics are used to treat Chlamydial infections including:

 - Azithromycin (one-day course)

 - Tetracycline (some people are allergic to the drug)

 * able to be used during pregnancy

-- Penicillin is not effective against Chlamydial infections.
+- Penicillin is not effective against Chlamydia infections.

 - The prescribed medication should be taken, even after symptoms disappear, until advised by your health practitioner.

-- All sexual partners of a person with Chlamydial infection need to be evaluated and treated to prevent re-infection.
+- All sexual partners of a person with Chlamydia infection need to be evaluated and treated to prevent re-infection.